vinayvnvv/s3FileUpload/README.md

     ```

-    - Call back Functions are helpfull in many situations where we can enable the _loader_ icon at pre-call function and can disable at error-call `or` success-call
+    - Call back Functions are helpfull in many situations where we can enable the _loader_ icon at pre-call function and can disable at error-call `or` success-call functions

 ## Themes